• Canadian Travel

 Piazza Navona

-I remember visiting the Piazza Navona as a child and thinking that it was the most beautiful place in the world.
-Every time I have returned I feel exactly the same way!
-This town square was originally a large oval stadium during the early Roman Empire, (hence the name “Navona,” which means big ship) but was eventually turned into a town square.
+I remember visiting the Piazza Navona as a child and thinking it was the most beautiful place in the world.
+Every time I have returned, I feel exactly the same way!
+This town square was originally a large oval stadium during the early Roman Empire (hence the name “Navona,” which means big ship) but was eventually turned into a town square.

-While in the piazza visit the Fountain of Four Rivers.
-You will be able to easily find it as it has a large obelisk in the center of a fountain.
-The sculptures surrounding the obelisk are the embodiment of the 4 great rivers: The Nile, The Danube, The Ganges, and The Rio de la Plata.
+While in the piazza, visit the Fountain of Four Rivers.
+You can easily find it as it has a large obelisk in the fountain’s center.
+The sculptures surrounding the obelisk embody the 4 great rivers: The Nile, The Danube, The Ganges, and The Rio de la Plata.

-The other fountain of note is the Fountain of Neptune that depicts Neptune, god of the sea, seated amongst sea nymphs.
+The other fountain of note is the Fountain of Neptune which depicts Neptune, god of the sea, seated amongst sea nymphs.

 I recommend visiting the Piazza at nighttime.
 You will find artists, street performers and a general air of festivity.